-Your dentist, Dr. Douglas A Deam, secured the hard, plastic, temporary crown over the abutment of your decayed or damaged tooth to protect it while you wait for your permanent crown to be created.
+Your dentist, Dr. Raymond del Castillo, secured the hard, plastic, temporary crown over the abutment of your decayed or damaged tooth to protect it while you wait for your permanent crown to be created.
 It’s important to remember that the temporary crown does not actually restore the full function of the tooth.
 If the temporary crown comes loose, falls off or is damaged, it could cause significant harm to the abutment within.

-Dr. Douglas A Deam offers a few important tips for taking care of your temporary crown.
+Dr. Raymond del Castillo offers a few important tips for taking care of your temporary crown.